Wahaj-A/Apex-Capital-Bank/README.md

 - [ ] Automated test suite (pytest + React Testing Library)
 - [ ] Dockerized deployment

----

-## 📄 License

-This project is available under the MIT License — see [LICENSE](LICENSE) for details, or update to reflect your preferred license.

----

 <div align="center">
 Built with FastAPI, React, and Google Gemini.